ChannexIO/announcements/announcements.md

 ### October Update 🚀 (Oct 2024)

 #### Summary of Changes
+- Added property selector to property required pages
+- New Channel: Camping Vision
+- Added webhook for accepted and declined reservation request
 - Added a Timeline feature in edit bookings, so you can see history of the booking
 - Added "Show Diff" into edit booking so oyu can see changes between booking revisions
 - Force Remove Property UI and API, now you can delete a proeprty even if it has channels active